Sayan-Maity/NFT-Pool/Readme.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/04006ff5-da87-42c6-bc1b-3451658ff5d3/deploy-status)](https://app.netlify.com/sites/sayancr777-nft-pool/deploys)

-NFT POOL. is a responsive landing wesite where exchange of NFTs can be done seamlessly
+NFT POOL. is a platform where exchange of NFTs can be done seamlessly.
+At present, its the only prototype and the functioning of the transfer of the NFTs can be carry out in future.

 Author : [Sayan Maity](sayancr777@gmail.com)